 Business crisis management – how to steer your business through

 Any business can run into problems which may negatively impact its normal course of operations.
-Crises such as a fire, the death of a CEO, a faulty product or a social media gaff can all cost a business large.
+Crises such as a global pandemic, a fire, the death of a CEO, a faulty product or a social media gaff can all cost a business large.
 All these require Business crisis management.

 If the last twelve months have taught us anything, we’ve all learnt the hard way that it’s not really IF you’ll suffer a business crisis but WHEN and what form it will take.

 Out of the 120 UK organisations which took part in PwC’s Global Crisis Management Survey, 80% had experienced at least one crisis in the past five years.